Teach Thurrock runs four School Direct Training Programmes which result in the following qualifications:

 Non-Salaried (PGCE) Route - General Primary

 This is the highest level PGCE qualification and is highly regarded.
-If you are completing the School Direct Non-Salaried training programme, you will complete two Masters written assignments which are compulsory parts of the PGCE.
-You will spend some days at the Institute of Education participating in subject specialist learning and attending keynote lectures.
+If you are completing the School Direct Non-Salaried training programme, you will complete a Masters written assignment.
+You will spend some days at Greenwich participating in subject specialist learning and attending keynote lectures.
 You choose this route once you have accepted a place on our programme.

 Non-Salaried (PGCE) Route - FS/KS1

 In all three programmes you will learn, understand, apply and reflect on the range of teaching and learning strategies needed to establish high quality and effective teaching and learning.
 You will develop a better understanding of the specific educational context for schools and develop a range of strategies to overcome potential challenges to learning and high attainment.
 You will learn how to build professional relationships with young people and colleagues and develop the key skills for a fully inclusive education.
 You will engage in a number of professional dialogues with experienced teachers, trainee teachers and the young people in our cluster of schools in order to reflect on and refine your practice.
-You will teach lessons and participate in interactive professional studies sessions in school and at ULC Institute of Education to deepen your own professional learning.
+You will teach lessons and participate in interactive professional studies sessions in school and at Greenwich University / Royal Greenwich to deepen your own professional learning.